cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 Finally, the validation logic authenticates the timestamps in the `LastCommit.CommitSig`.
 The cryptographic signature in each `CommitSig` is created by signing a hash of fields in the block with the voting validator’s private key.
 One of the items in this `signedBytes` hash is the timestamp in the `CommitSig`.
-To authenticate the `CommitSig` timestamp, the validator authenticating votes builds a hash of fields that includes the `CommitSig` timestamp and checks this hash against the signature.
+To authenticate the `CommitSig` timestamp, the node authenticating votes builds a hash of fields that includes the `CommitSig` timestamp and checks this hash against the signature.
 This takes place in the [`VerifyCommit` function](https://github.com/cometbft/cometbft/blob/1f430f51f0e390cd7c789ba9b1e9b35846e34642/types/validation.go#L26).

 <!---